-After developing basic mountaineering and glacier travel skills on the uninhabited Apusiaajik Island, the team will attempt to forge a new traverse across the Schweizerland Alps.
-Journeying across spectacular glaciers and mountainscapes, they will put their newfound skills into action.
-At the mercy of melting ice and the weather, the team will embark on a highly exploratory route, adapting route plans and expedition goals to map a new traverse that will seldom be repeated.
+After developing basic mountaineering and glacier travel skills on the uninhabited Apusiaajik Island, the team will attempt to forge a new traverse across the untamed wilderness of the Schweizerland Alps.
+Journeying alongside meltwater lakes, across spectacular glaciers and amidst the awe-inspiring serrated mountainscapes, those newfound skills will be put into action.
+At the mercy of harsh and volatile weather systems, the team will embark on a highly exploratory route, adapting route plans and expedition goals to map a new traverse that will seldom be repeated.

 - Start your epic journey with a boat journey through pack ice to the shore of a remote fjord

-- Trek over the inland glaciers, establishing routes though crevasse fields and crossing mountain passes.
+- Trek over the inland glaciers, establish routes though crevasse fields and over mountain passes

 - Forage for berries and fish for your dinner